samsze0/toy-graphics/README.md

 - Shared & weak pointer: `std::shared_ptr<>`, `std::weak_ptr<>` and `std::make_shared<>`
   - Weak pointer: doesn't increment ref count

-## Copying, Copy Constructor & Move Semantics
+## Copying, Copy Constructor, Move Constructor & Move Semantics
-- Copying: when a object is assigned (`=`) to another object of the same type.
+- Copying: when an object is assigned (`=`) to another object of the same type (or when an object is constructed using another object of the same type).
 Or when a function is called (argument passed by value)
 - Default copy constructor: shallow copy - copy all values of all class fields (basically `memcpy()` the whole object)
 - Let copy constructor = `delete` to ban copying
 - Prevent copying by assigning it to a ref e.g. `Entity& e2 = e1;`
+- lvalues: values with locations ; rvalues: temporary values
+- Move constructor: when an object is assigned to another object of the same type which is temporary (e.g. `Entity&&`) (or when an object is constructed using another object of the same type which is temporary).

 ```c++
 void Print(const std::string& str) {  // Prevent copying and also allow rvalues to be passed into the func